 - Ducks Unlimited Canada

 - National Wild Turkey Federation

 Our commitment to long-term environmental sustainability extends to the ways we use all resources – we strive to be efficient in every aspect of our operations, including the way we use energy.
-In 2015, LP created the position of Director, Continuous Improvement with a primary focus on driving operational efficiency through the application of Lean Six Sigma (LSS) principles and improvements in equipment reliability.

 Examples of ways we work to conserve energy every day include:

 - When Capital Projects are developed, every effort is made to specify best available technologies for our power consuming equipment.
 High efficiency motors and variable speed drive controls contribute to both improved efficiency and reduced power consumption.
 Energy efficient lighting such as LED light fixtures are installed when facility modifications entail new lighting requirements.
 Every Capital Project undergoes a review by EHS personnel, which includes an evaluation of the potential for energy usage changes and the effects on carbon emissions.

 - Many of our sites are participants in load curtailment programs that enable the electric utilities to request specific dates and times to reduce power consumption benefitting the grid during peak load periods.